Ho-Yee/Transient-Game/README.md

   This program was created for a final assignment in Grade 12 programming, as a group project.
 However, while my group members contributed, it was mostly copying and modifying my existing code, using it as a foundation.
 The only exception is the functionality related to saves, as my group member, Sasha Seufert implemented this feature without my assistance.
-On the other hand, in regards to the other group member, Alec Godfrey, I did pair-programming with him to ensure that he could comprehend and therefore be includeded in the implementation processs, being able to contribute successful additions to the project.
+On the other hand, in regards to the other group member, Alec Godfrey, I did pair-programming with him to ensure that he could comprehend what I had coded already, and therefore still be included in the implementation processs, being able to contribute successful additions to the project.
 Ultimately, both of my group members would agree that the game itself is entirely written by myself.
 I spent countless hours outside of the time given to us in-class, organizing, thinking-about, perfecting, debugging, documenting, creating original game-art, and cleaning-up the code of TRANSIENT due to my passion for programming.